Plane at the Leopold Sedar Senghor airport in Dakar, Senegal, with the African Renaissance monument in the background

 Core area “Peaceful and inclusive societies” Modernising administration, implementing reforms more effectively Internal link

-The Senegalese government has launched a reform and investment programme and set the goal for Senegal to become an emerging economy by 2035.
-The BMZ is supporting the Senegalese government in these efforts.
-However, the administration is not yet strong enough to successfully implement the reforms and deliver the policies needed to foster economic development.
+The earlier Senegalese government under President Macky Sall had launched a reform and investment programme and set the goal for Senegal to become an emerging economy by 2035.
+However, the administration is not yet strong enough to successfully implement reforms and deliver the policies needed to foster economic development.
+This is an aspect which Senegalese-German development cooperation seeks to address.

 Street scene in Dakar, Senegal